LottaJuvonenHelle/kohasuomi.github.io/_docs/19-raporttikirjasto.md

 UNION ALL
 SELECT items.permanent_location AS 'hyllypaikka', count(items.itemnumber) AS 'Hankittu', sum(items.price) AS 'Hinta niteissä', 'Musiikkiäänitteet'
 FROM items
-WHERE datereceived BETWEEN @AloitusPvm AND @LopetusPvm AND convert(items.homebranch using 'utf8') like @Kunta AND (items.itype='AANILEVY' OR items.itype='KASETTIMU' OR items.itype='CDMUSA') AND notforloan !='-1'
+WHERE dateaccessioned BETWEEN @AloitusPvm AND @LopetusPvm AND convert(items.homebranch using 'utf8') like @Kunta AND (items.itype='AANILEVY' OR items.itype='KASETTIMU' OR items.itype='CDMUSA') AND notforloan !='-1'